hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 **Note**: These version numbers and features are non-binding and are subject to change without notice.

-Version 4.8:
+Version 4.9:

 - Enhanced UPDATE syntax forms in LiveSQL.

-Version 4.9:

 - Enhanced DELETE syntax forms in LiveSQL.

 Version 4.10: